vanubuntu/VanubISO/README.md

 Run `bash ./vanubuntu.sh` as root to run the build.
 You can also pass the "flatpak" and/or "gsconnect" arguments to install the respective packages.

+Building takes around 5 minutes, depending on what packages you select.